operatify/operatify/README.md

 Operatify provides a generic custom controller implementation for [Kubebuilder](https://book.kubebuilder.io/) operators for resources with management APIs consisting of CRUD (create, read, update and delete) operations, typically REST APIs.
 These may be for example:
-* Cloud Resources and Services
+* Cloud resources and services
-* PaaS (Platform as a Service) Services
+* PaaS (Platform as a Service) services

 For a full motivation and introduction, see [this blog post](https://www.stephenzoio.com/kubernetes-operators-for-resource-management/).